gravitational/gravity/docs/5.x/monitoring.md

 * long = 52w

-The `default` retention policy is supposed to store high-precision metrics (for example, all default metrics collected by heapster with 10s interval).
+The `default` retention policy is supposed to store high-precision metrics (for example, all default metrics collected by Heapster with 10s interval).
 The `default` policy is default for `k8s` database which means that metrics that do not specify retention policy explicitly go in there.
 The other two policies - `medium` and `long` are intended to store metric rollups and should not be used directly.